CONSTITUTION AND BY LAWS OF THE WOMEN'S 18-HOLE GOLF ASSOCIATION OF HOBBIT'S GLEN

 A. Tournament Chair

 (1) Be responsible for seeing that all play days and tournaments are run as planned and that appropriate records are kept.
 (2) Assure that a tournament schedule for the year that includes complete details of each tournament is posted on the Association’s web site at the beginning of the season.
-(3) Assure that play results are posted on the Association’s web site following each play day.
-(4) Determine the winners each play day.
+(3) Notify players of open signup opportunities for League play (including cutoff date/time) and create pairings based on the type of play indicated for the week.
+(4) Assure that play results are posted on the Association’s website available following each play day.
+(5) Determine the winners each play day.

 (a) In the event of a tie in non-championship tournaments, the winner shall be determined by a match of cards, using the 18-hole net/gross progression.
 Progression is herein defined: Starting at the allocated Handicap Hole #1, the player with the lower score on that hole wins.
 The match of cards would continue with Handicap Hole #2 and so on until the tie is broken.
 In the event the tie is not resolved in 18 holes, multiple winners shall be declared. (b) In the event of a tie in Championship tournaments (Match Play, the 18-Hole Club Championship, and the President’s Cup), the winner shall be determined by “sudden death” play, starting at Hole #1, continuing play on Holes #2, #3, and so forth until the tie is broken.